-In the frontend, we have a layout with buttons and tabs based on the design of the tools in deliverable D2.125 for consistency across project dashboards, but we tailor it to our specific requirements for the visualizations that are required in the Quantified-Self screens (Personal, Location, Behavioral and Dataset Visualization tabs).
+In the frontend, we have a layout with buttons and tabs based on the design of the tools in deliverable D2.137 for consistency across project dashboards, but we tailor it to our specific requirements for the visualizations that are required in the Quantified-Self screens (Personal, Location, Behavioral and Dataset Visualization tabs).
 Using MVC and a common graphical design produces common ground for building comprehensive dashboards across the PIMCity project.
-Also, using a well-accepted common software design pattern for developers and using an accessible programming language, namely Python, benefits the extensibility and acceptability of our Quantified-self dashboard tool.
-In the next iterations of the Quantified-Self, we plan to change internals of the MVC of the web framework in order to adapt the data model to the incoming feeds, the view to the above screens and the controller specific actions for complete functionality of the Quantified-Self navigation and options available to the end-user.
+Also, using a well-accepted common software design pattern for developers and using an accessible programming language, namely Typescript, benefits the extensibility and acceptability of our Quantified-self dashboard tool.
+In the next iterations of the Quantified-Self, we plan to change the internals of the MVC of the web framework in order to adapt the data model to the incoming feeds, the view to the above screens

+35 Model-View-Controller https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller and the controller specific actions for complete functionality of the Quantified-Self navigation and options available to the end-user.
 Besides, the framework should be compatible with any type of data storage, should we choose a different database than Mongo (e.g., a time-series database may be more convenient than a MongoDB database in order to calculate daily, weekly, monthly, or yearly average counts of user mobility).
-Future functionality will be considered according to the D1.126 requirements for the Quantified-Self dashboard (e.g., average distance travelled, areas visited, etc.).
-The reference architecture for the Quantified-Self framework is shown below in Figure 14.
-Note: we assume built-in authentication into the Django web framework27.
+Future functionality will be considered according to the D1.138 requirements for the Quantified-Self dashboard (e.g., average distance travelled, areas visited, etc.).
+The reference architecture for the Quantified-Self framework is shown below in Figure 19.